 - Terry serves as national coordinating and trial counsel for drug and medical device companies, coordinating the defense of litigation that challenges the safety and effectiveness of products across multiple jurisdictions.

-- He also consults with his clients on compliance with industry standards, limiting or controlling risk, and the challenges of product manufacturing and distribution in highly regulated industries.
+- He also consults with his clients on product recalls, compliance with industry standards, limiting or controlling risk, and product manufacturing and distribution in highly regulated industries.

 - Terry assists clients in developing product literature, review of quality processes, product failure investigations, and crisis management.

-- He regularly leads litigation in commercial cases, representing life sciences companies in contract, labeling, antitrust, pricing, and other proceedings in which an understanding of the life sciences industry is essential.
+- He regularly leads litigation in commercial cases, representing life sciences companies in contract, labeling, and other proceedings in which an understanding of the life sciences industry is essential.

 Terry is a noted writer and speaker.
 Some of his recent publications and presentations include: